Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

 `ARCore` (Android) augmented reality framework to display the live camera feed and handle real world tracking and synchronization with the Runtime SDK's `SceneView`.
 The `ArcGISArView` is responsible for starting and managing an `ARKit` or `ARCore` session. `ArcGISArView` uses a `LocationDataSource` for getting an initial GPS location and when continuous GPS tracking is required.
+The `CalibrationView` can be used to change manually the location and heading of the scene, to ensure accuracy between the device live video and the scene.

 For details about using `ARKit`, please refer to [Apple's documentation](https://developer.apple.com/augmented-reality).
 For `ARCore`, please refer to [Google's documentation](https://developers.google.com/ar/).